rameshkrishnan/angular-template/README.md

 - `components:` Contains all the components of the application.
 We recommend thinking of an Angular application as a tree of components, starting with the `app` component as the root of this tree.

+- `modules:` Contains all the modules of the application.
+Modules are the partials which will get urls (route), whereas components are the individual / independent elements of the application.

 - `images:` Images used in the application.

 ## Tasks